Dataport/polar/packages/plugins/Gfi/README.md

 The GFI plugin can be used to fetch and optionally display GFI (GetFeatureInfo) from WMS and WFS services as well as layers based on GeoJSON files.
 In a first step, the information is stored in the VueX store to allow for easy access.
 Display is optional and quite obstructive within the map client.

+> ⚠️ The display feature is currently not meant for production.
+Please use data bindings for display to avoid obstructing the map client.

 ### Configuration

 #### gfi